asyncPranav/Obsidian/Unit 2 - Constitution.md

 ---

-# **Center - State relationship**
+# **🔹Center - State relationship**

 The **Centre-State Relationship** in the Indian Constitution refers to the division of powers, responsibilities, and functions between the **Central Government (Union)** and the **State Governments**.
 It is designed to maintain a balance of power in India’s **federal structure**, while also allowing for a **strong Centre**.

 This relationship is mainly explained in **Part XI and Part XII** of the Indian Constitution and can be broadly classified into **three types**:

 Centre state relations are divided into three head
+-  Legislative Relations
+-  Administrative Relations
--  Legislative Relations ● Administrative Relations ● Financial Relations
+-  Financial Relations

 ---